What is Cervical Mucus?

 Unlike measuring basal body temperature, there is no specific time of the day to check the cervical mucus.

-It can be done any time during the day while using the bathroom, but it should be checked daily for three to four months.
-It is best to start tracking the cervical fluid at the beginning of a new cycle in order to note all changes.
+It can be done any time during the day while using the bathroom, but it should be checked daily for three to four cycles.1 It is best to start tracking the cervical fluid at the beginning of a new cycle in order to note all changes.

 How to Check Cervical Mucus